This post was updated 2019-07-24

-In particular, pay attention to the first paragraph and the last sentence where it states “…for all kinds of machinery.”
-The intent of ISO 13849-1 is to provide a means to determine the functional safety requirements and subsequently, to analyze the resulting design and develop a verification and validation plan.
+In particular, pay attention to the first paragraph and the last sentence, which states “…for all kinds of machinery.”
+The intent of ISO 13849-1 is to provide a means to determine the functional safety requirements, analyze the resulting design, and develop a verification and validation plan.

 Where to start?

 You have just learned that you need to do an ISO 13849 functional safety analysis.
-You have the two parts of the standard, and you have skimmed them, but you are feeling a bit overwhelmed and unsure of where to start.
+You have the two parts of the standard and skimmed them, but you are feeling a bit overwhelmed and unsure of where to start.
 By the end of this series, you should be feeling more confident about how to get this job done.

 Step 1 – Risk Assessment

-For the purpose of this article, I am going to assume that you have a risk assessment for the machinery, and you have a copy for reference.
+For this article, I am going to assume that you have a risk assessment for the machinery and a copy for reference.
 If you do not have a risk assessment, stop here and get that done.
-There are several good references for that, including ISO 12100 , CSA Z432 , and ANSI B11.TR3 .
+Several good references exist, including ISO 12100 , CSA Z432 , and ANSI B11.TR3 .
 You can also have a look at my series on Risk Assessment.

-The risk assessment should identify which risks require mitigation using the control system, e.g., use of an interlocked gate, a light curtain, a two-hand control, an enabling device, etc. See the MS101 glossary for detailed definitions.
+The risk assessment should identify which risks require mitigation using the control system, e.g., an interlocked gate, a light curtain, a two-hand control, an enabling device, etc. See the MS101 glossary for detailed definitions.
 Each of these becomes a safety function.
-Each safety function requires a safety requirements specification (SRS), which I will describe in more detail a bit later.
+Each safety function requires a safety requirements specification (SRS), which I will describe later.

 The 3rd edition of ISO 13849 provides two tables that give some examples of safety function characteristics [1, Table 8] and parameters [1, Table 9] and also provides references to corresponding standards that will help you to define the necessary parameters.
 These tables should not be considered to be exhaustive – there is no way to list every possible safety function in a table like this.
 The tables will give you some good ideas about what you are looking for in machine control functions that will make them safety functions.